REVISED: Tuesday, October 15, 2024

 Prelude>

-You get another function back when you underload or call a function with partial application of only some of its arguments.
+You get another function back when you underload or call a function with a partial function application of only some of its arguments.

 Consider, for example: